-- How do people put you down? - How did people make you feel powerful? - When / why were you last ignored or silenced? - How did other people make you do what they wanted you to do? - How do other people make you feel bad? - What did other researchers / leaders and managers / colleagues say to you? - How do people treat you as an action researcher and how does that make you feel? - When have you felt good as an action researcher?
-What did people do to make you feel good?
+- How did people put you down?

+- How did people make you feel powerful?

+- When / why were you ignored or silenced?

+- How did other people make you do what they wanted you to do?

+- How did people make you feel bad?

+- What did other teachers and parents say to you?

+- What did people do to make you feel good?

+- How were you given recognition and esteem?